-A cap of 10 t/a/km2 also applied to shipping emissions.
+A cap of 10 t/a/km also applied to shipping emissions.

 The map of modelled annual mean Ni concentrations is shown in Figure 10-4.
-Historically there have been issues with compliance for nickel but in 2017 there were no modelled or measured exceedances.
-Detailed local modelling carried out to characterise the impact of emissions on ambient concentrations at locations associated with exceedances in previous years is discussed in Section 10.6.4.
+Historically there have been issues with compliance for nickel and this was the case in 2018.
+Detailed local modelling carried out to characterise the impact of emissions on ambient concentrations at locations associated with exceedances is discussed in Section 10.6.4.

-A comparison between modelled and measured annual mean Ni concentrations in 2017 at monitoring site locations is shown in Figure 10-14 ((a) at full scale showing all sites, and (b) on an expanded scale to better show performance at lower concentrations).
+A comparison between modelled and measured annual mean Ni concentrations in 2018 at monitoring site locations is shown in Figure 10-14 ((a) at full scale showing all sites, and (b) on an expanded scale to better show performance at lower concentrations).
 This figure includes lines to represent the AQDD4 data quality objective for modelled annual mean Ni concentrations: y=x-60% and y=x+60% (see Section 1.5).
-The 19 ng m-3 modelled concentration of Ni reported for compliance assessment is the measured value for the Pontardawe Tawe Terrace monitoring site.
-The modelled value including the local detailed modelling was 19 ng m-3 (see Section 10.6.4).